Joecstarr/thesis/sections/preliminaries/foundations_of_tangles.md

 ## Foundations of Tangles

-With the concept of tangles and their usefulness as a building block for knots, we will switch gears slightly to consider a tangle as our main object of interest.
+So far we have used tangles as a building block for knots, we will switch gears slightly to consider a tangle as our main object of interest.
 This section will give the foundations of the theory of tangles needed for the remainder of this thesis.

 ### Tangle Equivalence

-As we saw for knots in @subsec-knot_equivalence, if we want to tell two tangles apart, we first need to be able to say when tangles are the same.
+As we saw for knots in @subsec-knot_equivalence, if we want to tell two tangles apart, we first need to be able to identify when tangles are the same.
 Our development of the concept of equality of tangles follows closely to that of knots.
 From @subsubsec-deftangles, we have definitions for tangles in the context of knot diagrams and three-dimensional embeddings of knots.
 This tells